wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.6.0 =
+* Added additional check for directory's permissions
+* Added additional check for output buffering when exporting a file
+* Fixed a bug when the archive was exported or imported with old version of Zlib library
+* Fixed a bug with permalinks and flushing the rules

 = 1.5.0 =
 * Added support for additional errors and exceptions handling
 * Added support for reporting a problem in better and easier way